 - There is a 10-day grace period before a CD automatically renews.

 Headquartered in Ulysses, Kansas, Grant County Bank has a brick-and-mortar presence in Finney and Grant Counties, but offers its CDs to U.S. citizens who live in Colorado, Kansas, Oklahoma, or Texas through an online application.
 (Non-citizens must apply in-branch in order to open a CD.)

-Grant County Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 7.86% (excellent) based on December 31, 2020 data.
-In the past year, GCB has increased its total non-brokered deposits by $19.74 million, an excellent annual growth rate of 11.72%.
+Grant County Bank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 13.81% (above average) based on December 31, 2021 data.
+In the past year, GCB has increased its total non-brokered deposits by $25.18 million, an excellent annual growth rate of 13.38%.
 Please refer to our financial overview of Grant County Bank (FDIC Certificate # 10918) for more details.

 Grant County Bank has been a locally own and operated bank since it was established in 1907.
 In fact, two of the current directors can trace their roots back to Dan C. Sullivan, Grant County’s second settler.
 GCB’s history is fairly standard for a small rural bank, and frankly, not that interesting.
-But the story of the town of Ulysses is fascinating.
+The story of the town of Ulysses, on the other hand, is fascinating.

 Founded in 1885, the old Ulysses was located about two miles east of present-day Ulysses.
 Located next to north/south and east/west rail lines, old Ulysses was described in 1887 as the “booming town of Grant County.”
 Unfortunately, things went bust.